CarlesLlorens/Getting-and-Cleaning-Data-Coursera-Course/README.md

 #Project Summary

 The repository contains 4 files:
+- Readme.md : General information of the project
+- CodeBook.md : A description of the data.
+- run_analysis.R : The main script that makes the job of the course project

-tidyData.txt : The file of the tidy data obtained by the script run_analysis.R run_analysis.R : The main script that makes the job of the course project CodeBook.md : A description of the data.
+- tidyData.txt : The file of the tidy data obtained by the script run_analysis.R

 The following is a summary description of the main project script.